Oral & Vision Health Blog

 Pregnancy and Oral Health: Why are my gums swollen and bleeding?

-Fully furnished nursery, bibs, swaddles, lots of adorable clothing. diapers for months, wipes -- the list goes on!
-Because when you're expecting, you go into preparation mode to make sure everything is ready for your little one's arrival.
-And just like you prepare for your baby, your very intelligent body prepares as well.
-It releases a variety of hormones over the duration of your pregnancy to facilitate the safe growth and development of your baby.
-While these pregnancy hormones are integral to your baby’s health, they also can lead to some oral health side effects.
-A few of the side effects include pregnancy gingivitis, periodontal disease and pregnancy tumors.
+A fully furnished nursery, swaddles, diapers for months, wipes -- the list goes on!
+Because when you're expecting, you go into preparation mode to ensure everything is ready for your little one's arrival.
+And just like you prepare for your baby, your body is intelligent and prepares just as well.
+It releases various hormones throughout your pregnancy to facilitate your baby's safe growth and development.

 Pregnancy Gingivitis

-Are you anxiously looking online for answers to questions like, “why are my gums swollen and bleeding?”
+Are you anxiously looking online for answers to questions like, “Why are my gums swollen and bleeding?”
 One of the oral health conditions that can occur during pregnancy is known as pregnancy gingivitis.
-Due to the increased blood flow to the gums during pregnancy, your gums may become inflamed, making them tender and swollen.
+Due to the increased blood flow during pregnancy, your gums may become inflamed, making them tender and swollen.
 This can cause your gums to bleed when you brush or floss.
 Pregnancy gingivitis is common and usually corrects itself after your baby is born (although it can persist if you’re nursing).
-The best plan of action is to make sure you visit your dentist regularly during pregnancy.
+The best action plan is to visit your dentist regularly during pregnancy.

 Periodontal Disease

-Gingivitis left unchecked can turn into periodontal disease.
-This is where the bacteria in plaque produces toxins that irritate your gums and cause them to become inflamed.
-Your body then becomes a “mama bear” and goes into defense mode.
-Unfortunately, what it ends up doing is fighting against itself, breaking down both the tissues and bones that support the teeth.
+Gingivitis, when left unchecked, can turn into periodontal disease.
+This is where the bacteria in plaque produce toxins that irritate your gums and cause them to become inflamed.
+Your body becomes a “mama bear” and goes into defense mode.
+Unfortunately, it ends up fighting against itself, breaking down the tissues and bones supporting the teeth.
 The results?
-Bleeding, bad breath, loose teeth and even tooth loss.
-Not treating this condition can have negative effects for your baby because studies show that there is a link between your oral health and pre-term birth, as well as low birth weight.
+Bleeding, bad breath, loose teeth, and even tooth loss.
+Not treating this condition can have adverse effects on your baby because studies show that there is a link between oral health and pre-term birth, as well as low birth weight.
 Here are the risks associated with each scenario:

 Pre-term Baby Health Risk